News Values in Journalism Definition Types and Examples

 “As the sun dipped below the horizon, casting a golden glow over the tranquil harbor, the bustling fish market of Port Harbor came to life.
 Fishermen unloaded their day’s catch, their weathered faces illuminated by the flickering lanterns hanging overhead.
 The air was thick with the salty scent of the sea mingling with the lively banter of vendors haggling over prices, creating a symphony of sights and sounds that epitomized the vibrant maritime culture of the coastal town.”

-This scene lead transports readers to the bustling fish market of Port Harbor, evoking the sensory details and atmosphere of the setting.
-It sets the stage for the article to explore the livelihoods of fishermen and the rich maritime traditions of the community.
+This scene leads readers to the bustling fish market of Port Harbor, evoking the sensory details and atmosphere of the setting.
+It sets the stage for the article to explore the livelihoods of fishermen and the community’s rich maritime traditions.

 It tells a short story to explain the whole story.
 This type of lead is used to attract readers to read a long story.
-An anecdote lead in journalism uses a short, engaging story or anecdote to introduce the main topic of the article.
+An anecdote in journalism uses a brief, engaging story to introduce the article’s main topic.

 For example,